MyNimrod/alx-low_level_programming/0x1E-search_algorithms/README.md

 If value is not present in array or if array is NULL, your function must return -1 You must print the array being searched every time it changes. (e.g. at the beginning and when you search a subarray) (See example)

+### 2-O

+What is the time complexity (worst case) of a linear search in an array of size n?